-Raphaël Huser is an Assistant Professor of Statistics and the Principal Investigator of the Extreme Statistics (extSTAT) Research Group.
+Raphaël Huser is an Associate Professor of Statistics and the Principal Investigator of the Extreme Statistics (extSTAT) Research Group.
 He is also affiliated to the Applied Mathematics and Computational Science (AMCS) program.

 Education and early career

 Raphaël Huser received his Ph.D. degree in Statistics from the Swiss Federal Institute of Technology (EPFL) in 2013, working with Prof. Anthony C. Davison.
 He also holds a B.S. degree in Mathematics and an M.S. degree in Applied Mathematics from EPFL, Lausanne, Switzerland.
-He then worked as a Postdoctoral Research Fellow at KAUST from January, 2014, and was later appointed Assistant Professor in March, 2015, before transitioning to his current role as an Associate Professor of Statistics in 2022.
+After the Ph.D., he then worked as a Postdoctoral Research Fellow at KAUST for about a year from January, 2014, and was later appointed Assistant Professor in March, 2015, before transitioning to his current role as an Associate Professor of Statistics in 2022.

 Areas of expertise and current scientific interests

 Raphaël Huser’s research focuses on statistics of extreme events and risk assessment, which includes the development of specialized statistical models with appealing statistical properties, as well as efficient machine learning methods, designed for massive datasets from complex spatio-temporal processes.
-Huser's novel methodological contributions are motivated and fed by a wide variety of real data applications, which include the modeling of natural hazards in climate and earth sciences (e.g., heavy rainfall, heat or cold waves, strong wind gusts, devastating landslides), as well as financial risk (e.g., turbulence in stock markets or cryptomarkets), and the characterization of brain signals during extreme stimuli (e.g., epileptic seizures).
+Huser's novel methodological contributions are motivated and fed by a wide variety of real data applications, which include the modeling of natural hazards in climate and earth sciences (e.g., heavy rainfall, heat waves, extreme sea surface temperatures, strong wind gusts, devastating landslides), the assessment of financial risk (e.g., turbulence in stock markets or cryptomarkets), and the characterization of brain signals during extreme stimuli (e.g., epileptic seizures).

 Honors and Awards